 Spring Vegetable Rolls with Shrimp

-This kid-friendly, Simple Cooking with Heart recipe is great a way to introduce your whole family to recipes with Asian flavors but with familiar ingredients.
+This kid-friendly, Simple Cooking with Heart recipe is an easy and fun way to get your family involved in the kitchen.

 Ingredients